One of the biggest things I’ve learned over the years of being a makeup artist is how important your makeup brushes are.

 For your face brushes you’re going to want three different kinds.
 One for liquid foundation, one for powder foundation, and one for cheeks/ bronzer.

-One of the best and easiest brushes to use for liquid foundations is the Complexion Buffer Buffing Brush from EcoTools.
+One of the best and easiest brushes to use for liquid foundations is this buffing brush.
 It’s a flat top buffing brush which has densely packed, longer bristles for a streak free, full coverage application.

 Pro Tip: For a more skin like, lighter coverage finish to your foundation use circular motions to buff in the product.
 For a fuller coverage look, use the brush to push the product into the skin, rather than swirling it in.

 For your powder foundation and/ or setting powder, you’re going to want a large fluffy brush which will lightly dust your powder over your skin.
-The Sheer Powder Brush from EcoTools is perfect for this.
+The Powder Brush.
 The full yet loosely packed bristles evenly distribute a fine layer of powders to help you prevent a cakey look.

 Your cheek and bronzer brush should be similar to your powder brush, but shaped slightly different.
 I prefer a brush which is fluffy but narrow, that way I can loosely apply the product in a more precise manner.
 My favourite cheek/ bronzer brush is Studio Complexion Brush from e.l.f Cosmetics.